daniyyell-dev/PowerShellObfus/README.md

     Red Teaming and Offensive Security: Simulate different types of obfuscation used by adversaries to test detection rules.
     Blue Team and Defensive Security: Improve detection by understanding how variations in casing can bypass certain signatures and tools.

+## To Do;

+-  Generaate sophisticated full powershell

 ## Requirements

     Python 3.x